searchhub/searchhub.github.io/ui/readme.en.md

-# Welcome to searchhub
+# Welcome to searchHub

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/yiPe1gTCtbs" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Welcome to __search|hub__ from __CXP Commerce Experts__.
+Welcome to __searchHub__ from __CXP Commerce Experts__.
 We are the world's first search query optimization machine specializing in increasing the conversion from your current site-search. __We make your site-search understand humans__.

 In this video, Jonathan Ross walks us through how Machine Learning Algorithms are able to assist our customers in autonomous site-search optimization.

-# searchhub Basic Training - How do I Merge Clusters?
+# searchHub Basic Training - How do I Merge Clusters?

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/3sKhtLw-1Ic" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 This video will introduce how to merge clusters using our category and filter selection tools.

-# searchhub Basic Training — Using the Fingerprint Button and Pre-Defined Filters
+# searchHub Basic Training — Using the Fingerprint Button and Pre-Defined Filters

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/W_FzhKrHeyk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This video will introduce _how to use the fingerprint button to confirm highly similar clusters identified by search|hub_, as well as, using pre-defined filters to more specifically focus optimization efforts.
+This video will introduce _how to use the fingerprint button to confirm highly similar clusters identified by searchHub_, as well as, using pre-defined filters to more specifically focus optimization efforts.

-# searchhub Basic Training - How To Set Up Redirects
+# searchHub Basic Training - How To Set Up Redirects

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/FAgJtXpWgiw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>